Shineuptillast/Hive_project1/README.md

 Vehicle Sales dataset:

-A short intro of the dataset-->
+## Intro of Dataset

-The dataset contains the sales details of different Product types across different countries and regions:
+Dataset comprises of sales details of different product lines, with the respective countries in which the different products have been bought from.

 ## Schema :
 * Order Number,